Plantain, Shrimp And Avocado Bites

 Get the full recipe.

-If you’re looking to buy shrimp on a budget, I recommend purchasing frozen shrimp.
+If you’re looking to buy reasonably-priced shrimp, I recommend purchasing frozen.

 Frozen shrimp are cheaper than fresh, and they’re easy to cook with.